Macrometacorp/demo-akamai-fashionstore/README.md

 ## Working on the edgeworker locally

-To develop the edgeworker code locally you will need `akamai sndbox` on your development machine.
+To develop the edgeworker code locally you will need `akamai sandbox` on your development machine.
 For that you will need to have `Akamai CLI` and `Akamai Edgeworker CLI` installed first.
 More info can be found [here](https://developer.akamai.com/cli).

 ## Working with the UI